 How Percentage is different from Percentile?

 Numbers surround humans.
 From academic scores to shopping discounts, percentiles and percentages impact our daily lives.
 Thus far, these two terms have confused a range of people.
-Students often ask, is achieving 85 per cent on exams but ranking in the 70th percentile the same?
+Students often ask, is achieving 85 percent on exams but ranking in the 70th percentile the same?
 The answer is not at all.
 Percentage calculates how much, whereas percentile compares one’s position.
 To get crystal clear details of these concepts, read this article, which provides insights and examples.
 Understanding these terms is crucial for business analysts, students, and parents to track the growth of their kids.

 What is Percentage?